 Read input from appropriate stdin value.
 Also allows you to disable tab completion while input is being read. :param prompt: prompt to display to user :param allow\completion: if True, then tab completion of commands is enabled.
 This generally should be set to False unless reading the command line.
 Defaults to False. :return: the line read from stdin with all trailing new lines removed :raises any exceptions raised by input() and stdin.readline()

-'''

-\begin{tabular}{ll} \textbf{register\cmdfinalization\hook} (func: Callable[[cmd2.plugin.CommandFinalizationData], \\ cmd2.plugin.CommandFinalizationData]) $\rightarrow$ None \\ \end{tabular}

-'''

-Register a hook to be called after a command is completed, whether it completes successfully or not.
+register\cmdfinalization\hook (func: Callable[[cmd2.plugin.CommandFinalizationData], register\postloop\hook (func: Callable[[None], None]) $\rightarrow$ None Register a function to be called at the end of the command loop.